Our 4 CAPs

 - improved dental care

-Since 1992, the Mental Health and Addictions CAP has worked on behalf of hundreds of consumer/survivors from downtown Toronto on ways to improve mental health services, from the full spectrum of inpatient and outpatient care to social supports and community lunches.
+Since 1992, the Mental Health CAP has worked on behalf of hundreds of consumer/survivors from downtown Toronto on ways to improve mental health services, from the full spectrum of inpatient and outpatient care to social supports and community lunches.